 The headhouse’s design is guided by the equipment and processes within and the context of the historic Gowanus industrial neighborhood, an area that is seeing rapid residential and mixed-use development.
 Working with the community and incorporating public feedback the design contributes to the future of considerate, resilient infrastructure while drawing from the fabric of Gowanus’s roots.

-The main architectural element of the headhouse façade are terracotta louvers ranging in shades of red and orange that wrap around the entirety of the structure.
+The main architectural element of the headhouse façade are terracotta louvers ranging in shades of red that wrap around the entirety of the structure.
 The louvers create a cohesive and attractive skin and offer necessary ventilation and help break down the scale of the building as well as give it a greater sense of depth.
 A controlled level of visual transparency unveils in certain areas the internal process to the public for educational purposes.

 The publicly accessible approach along the perimeter of the building includes educational components on digital displays, providing information about the history of Gowanus, the facility and the DEP, and engage the public with the building and its programs.
 A 1.6-acre public space designed in collaboration with landscape architects DLAND Studio will be located to the south of the headhouse, to be maintained by the NYC Department of Parks & Recreation, and will offer dynamic and landscaped space with a variety of seating options for passive recreation and group gatherings, along with a waterfront esplanade that will directly connect to the canal.